TheRaj71/Zenive/README.md

 3. **Files** are copied into the project with automatic dependency management
 4. **No registry lock-in** - install from any GitHub repository or URL

-## 📦 Component Format (New & Improved!)
+## 📦 Component Format

-Components are now organized like shadcn/ui - separate files with a simple JSON config:
+Components are organized with separate files and a simple JSON config:

 **Directory Structure:**
 ```